mbsmbs/ift6760_a25_projectwork/README.md

 project on sampling full intrinsic coordinates (torsions, bond angles and bond lengths) with GFlowNets.

-### Recommended setup

-For reproducing our experiments, we recommend creating a fresh environment and installing the packages listed in `requirements.txt`:

 ## Installation

 The commands below are the original installation instructions from the